fabricetriboix/skal/README.md

 Introduction
 ------------

-Skal is an multi-threaded, data-driven and scalable application framework written in C++ that has the following objectives:
+Skal is a multi-threaded, data-driven and scalable application framework written in C++ that has the following objectives:
  - Make writing multi-threaded application a piece of cake and fool-proof; this is done by relying entirely on messages and getting